-In accordance with the requirements under Rule 13.21 of the Listing Rules, the Board reported below details of loan facilities which exist at any time during the year ended 31 December 2022 and up to the date of this Annual Report and include covenants requiring specific performance obligations of the controlling shareholder of the Company.
+In accordance with the requirements under Rule 13.21 of the Listing Rules, the Board reported below details of loan facilities which exist at any time during the year ended 31 December 2023 and up to the date of this Annual Report and include covenants requiring specific performance obligations of the controlling shareholder of the Company.

-- (i) On 9 August 2018, certain wholly-owned subsidiaries of the Company accepted the revised banking facilities offered by a bank up to an aggregate amount of HK\$500 million.
-The banking facilities comprise an existing 3-year term loan of HK\$200 million for financing the construction cost of buildings and facilities as well as purchase of production equipment in respect of the new Zhongshan factory premise of the Group; a new 5-year term loan of HK\$170 million for financing the general working capital requirements (including refinancing any existing indebtedness) of the Group; and a new 5-year term loan of HK\$130 million for financing the acquisition of the entire issued shares of PT Harvest Holdings Limited holding properties in Kowloon Commerce Centre.
-The terms and conditions of the banking facilities include, inter alia, a condition that it will be an event of default if China Hi-Tech Group Corporation (中國恒天集團有限公司) ceases to maintain not less than 51% of shareholding (whether directly or indirectly) of the Company throughout the life of the banking facilities. - (ii) On 19 December 2022, certain wholly-owned subsidiaries of the Company accepted the banking facilities offered by a bank up to an aggregate amount of HK\$650 million.
-The banking facilities comprise a one-year term loan facility of up to HK\$550 million, a revolving credit facility of up to HK\$50 million and trade facilities of up to HK\$50 million.
+On 19 December 2022, certain wholly-owned subsidiaries of the Company accepted the banking facilities offered by a bank up to an aggregate amount of HK\$650 million.
+On 18 December 2023, the banking facilities were revised.
+The revised banking facilities comprise a one-year term loan facility of up to HK\$550 million and trade facilities of up to HK\$20 million.
 The purposes of the banking facilities are for refinancing partial outstanding banking facilities of the Group, financing the repayment of the principal and interests of the shareholder's loans of the Group and trade financing.
 The terms and conditions of the banking facilities include, inter alia, a condition that it will be an event of default if China Hi-Tech Group Corporation (中國恒天集團有限公司) ceases to maintain not less than 30% of shareholding (whether directly or indirectly) of the Company throughout the life of the banking facilities.

-Save as disclosed above, the Directors are not aware of any circumstances which would give rise to a disclosure obligation pursuant to the requirements under Rule 13.18 of the Listing Rules as at 31 December 2022 and as at the date of this Annual Report.
+Save as disclosed above, the Directors are not aware of any circumstances which would give rise to a disclosure obligation pursuant to the requirements under Rule 13.18 of the Listing Rules as at 31 December 2023 and as at the date of this Annual Report.